tldr-pages/tldr/pages/common/gallery-dl.md

 `gallery-dl "{{url}}"`

-- Get the direct URL of an image from a site supporting authentication with username & password:
+- Get the direct URL of an image from a site supporting authentication with username and password:

 `gallery-dl -g -u "<username>" -p "<password>" "https://twitter.com/i/web/status/604341487988576256"`